mlartorg/mlartorg.github.io/index.md

   <source src="/assets/images/deepdream_swing.mp4" type="video/mp4">
 </video>
 ### We are a community of data scientists and media artists
-### sharing and discussing art made with machine learning
 ### based in Saint-Petersburg, Russia.
+### Our mission is to understand art through the lens of machine learning.

 &nbsp;